Parimelalhagar: Reception

 Parimel is criticised by some Dravidianists of the contemporary era for interpreting certain verses of the Kural text in a more Brahmanical way.
 According to Norman Cutler, Parimel interpreted the text in Brahmanical premises and terms in accordance with the cultural values of the commentator.
-He further says that Parimel's elegantly written interpretations have made his commentary a Tamil classic in itself and reflects both the cultural values and textual values of the 13th-to-14th-century Tamil Nadu and that Valluvar's text can be interpreted and maneuvered in other ways.
-Critics consider Parimel's way of defining aram (virtue) at the earlier parts of his work as flawed and denounce his explanations to couplets 37 and 501, accusing him of imbibing more ideas from the Sanskrit literature.
+He further says that Parimel's elegantly written interpretations have made his commentary a Tamil classic in itself and reflects both the cultural values and textual values of the 13th-to-14th-century Tamil Nadu and that Valluvar's text can be interpreted and manoeuvred in other ways.
+Critics consider Parimel's way of defining aram (virtue) in the earlier parts of his work as flawed and denounce his explanations to couplets 37 and 501, accusing him of imbibing more ideas from the Sanskrit literature.
 Parimel is also criticized by scholars for the patriarchal opinions found in his commentary.
-Jagannathan, for instances, considers Parimel a product of his time, citing his male-centered explanations to kurals 61, 69, and 336.
+Jagannathan, for instance, considers Parimel a product of his time, citing his male-centered explanations to kurals 61, 69, and 336.

-The 20th-century commentaries of the Dravidian movement, which criticize Parimel's exegesis, are in turn criticized by scholars for being biased in their approach.
+The 20th-century Kural commentaries of the Dravidian movement, which criticize Parimel's exegesis, are in turn criticized by scholars for being biased in their approach.
 For instance, Sami Thiagarajan, in his Thirukkural Urai Vipareetham, points to these Dravidian commentaries as taking a distortive approach and seeking to stigmatise Parimel's commentary as espousing varnashrama dharma and giving importance to Sanskrit works.
-He further states that in the process of injecting rationalistic egalitarianism into interpretations of the Kural thoughts, these Dravidian renditions wrenched the Kural text out of its rich cultural, philosophical and spiritual underpinnings.
+He further states that in the process of injecting rationalistic egalitarianism into interpretations of the Kural thoughts, these Dravidian renditions "wrenched [the Kural text] out of its rich cultural, philosophical and spiritual underpinnings."
 According to him, this trend began in as early as the 1920s, although Pulavar Kulandhai's 1949 work is considered the first 'rationalist' Tirukkural commentary.